chaoss/wg-evolution/focus-areas/code-development-activity/code-changes-commits.md

 # Code Changes Commits

-Question: How many changes were made to the source code during a specified period?
+**Question:** How many changes were made to the source code during a specified period?

-Keywords: change request, code changes, pull requests, merged, merging, source code

-## Description

-These are changes to the source code during a certain period.
-For "change" we consider what developers consider an atomic change to their code.
-In other words, a change is some change to the source code which usually is accepted and merged as a whole, and if needed, reverted as a whole too.
-For example, in the case of git, each "change" corresponds to a "commit", or, to be more precise, "code change" corresponds to the part of a commit which touches files considered as source code.

-## Objectives
-* Volume of coding activity.
-Code changes commits are a proxy for the activity in a project.
-By counting the code changes commits in the set of repositories corresponding to a project, you can have an idea of the overall coding activity in that project.
-Of course, this metric is not the only one that should be used to track volume of coding activity.

-## Implementation
+## Overview

-Potential aggregators include:
-* Count.
-Total number of changes during the period.

-Potential parameters include:
-* Period of time.
-Start and finish date of the period.
+Code Change Commits metric measure changes to the source code over a specific period, where a "change" represents an atomic modification made by developers, typically in the form of a commit.
+Each data point corresponds to a commit that alters files considered part of the source code.
+The potential aggregators include the Total number of changes during the period and the potential parameters includes the period of time.
+(Start and finish date of the period.
 Default: forever.
-Period during which changes are considered.
+Period during which changes are considered) and the criteria for source code.(Algorithm.
-* Criteria for source code.
-Algorithm.
 Default: all files are source code.
-If focused on source code, criteria for deciding whether a file is a part of the source code or not.
+If focused on source code, criteria for deciding whether a file is a part of the source code or not.)
+The Code Change Commits metric helps in assessing the health and sustainability of a project by providing insights into developer activity.
+A higher volume of code changes indicates active development, maintenance, and responsiveness to bugs or features.
+However, the metric alone doesn’t capture code quality or the significance of each change.
+Monitoring contributions across teams can help highlight engagement disparities, ensuring all community members are equally involved in the development process of each project.

+## Want to Know More?

+<span markdown="1"><details>
+<summary>Click to read more about this metric.</summary>

+### Data Collection Strategies

+**Specific description: Git**

+Mandatory parameters (for Git):
+* Date type.
+Either author date or committer date.
+Default: author date.
+For each git commit, two dates are kept: when the commit was authored, and when it was committed to the repository.
+For deciding on the period, one of them has to be selected.
+* Include merge commits.
+Boolean.
+Default: True.
+Merge commits are those which merge a branch, and in some cases are not considered as reflecting a coding activity.
+* Include empty commits.
+Boolean.
+Default: True.
+Empty commits are those which do not touch files, and in some cases are not considered as reflecting a coding activity.

 ### Filters